Multi-Differential Cross Section Measurements of Muon-Neutrino-Argon Quasielastic-like Reactions with the MicroBooNE Detector: Signal Definition Event Selection

 Cosmic muon and non-\CCIpOpi\ contamination backgrounds were significantly reduced by applying a requirement on the candidate proton LLR PID score.
 We studied the effect of cutting on different values of this quantity, which has a strong discrimination power for rejecting MC non-CC1p0$\pi$ background, out-of-cryostat and cosmic events.
-That yielded an optimal cut on the proton candidate LLR score of $<$ 0.05.
+That yielded an optimal cut on the proton candidate LLR score of $<$ 0.05, as shown in Fig.~\ref{picpid}a.
+Figure~\ref{picpid}b shows the corresponding muon candidate LLR score, which is peaked at values close to one.
+The uncertainty bands account for potential data-MC discrepancies observed for both particle scores.
+The particle composition of the panels included in Fig.~\ref{picpid} is shown in the Supplemental Material.

 To further minimize the contribution of mis-reconstructed track directions, we took advantage of two muon momentum reconstruction methods available for contained tracks, namely the momentum from range~\cite{osti_139791} and the momentum from Multiple Coulomb Scattering (MCS)~\cite{Abratenko:2017nki}.
-The range and MCS muon momenta needed to be in agreement within 25\%.
+The range and MCS muon momenta needed to be in agreement within 25\% and the improvement in the muon momentum reconstruction can be seen in Fig.~\ref{TwoDMuonMomentumQualityCut}.
 We required that the distance between the track start points and the vertex is smaller than the corresponding distance between the track end points and the vertex.
 We also demanded that the distance between the start points of the two candidate tracks is smaller than the distance between the two end points.
-More details are provided in the Supplemental Material.

 Further reduction of the cosmic tracks and minimization of bin-migration effects is achieved by considering only fully contained candidate muon-proton pairs within a fiducial volume of 10\,cm inside the edge of the detector active volume.
 We retain 9051 data events that satisfy all event selection criteria.